 Offices, factories, construction sites, and other workplaces are filled with hazards that have the potential to inflict severe injuries upon an employee.
 The most common causes of workplace injuries in Baltimore are:

 - Workplace violence

 - Repetitive stress

-No matter how your work injury happened, the attorneys at William G. Kolodner Personal Injury Lawyers, in Baltimore, are always available to help you pursue the benefits you deserve.
+No matter how your work injury happened, the attorneys at WGK Personal Injury Lawyers, in Baltimore, are always available to help you pursue the benefits you deserve.
 Contact us today to learn more about our legal services.

 What is the Deadline for Filing Workers’ Compensation Claims in Maryland?

 People who suffer an injury or illness while working in the state of Maryland must be aware of the following two deadlines:

 Maryland’s workers’ compensation rules specify that employees must inform their employer of an injury-causing accident within ten days.
 Death-causing accidents must be reported within 30 days.